PeterStegnar/B2C-NativeClient-Xamarin/README.md

 ## Prerequisites

-- Visual Studio 2015 with Windows Phone 8.1 SDK
+- Xamarin for Visual Studio 2015

 ## Step 1 : download the sample code